 Here we were, talking to your typical, everyday American family, trying to make ends meet and make their community better, but they were constantly hounded about immigration.
 This is to the point where their female fieldworkers had to bring a second change of clothes to work, so they could dress up for the drive home.
 This is because the women were routinely pulled over and questioned by authorities about their citizenship.

 So, what began as a documentary about wine and the winemaking process evolved into so much more.
 It was a difficult change that required patience, because we were sharing personal stories, but our team came together and moved as seamlessly as we could with the new direction.
 Luckily, it was early enough in the process, so as a writer and story producer, I was able to work with Alana to gear our questions and story to fulfill her new vision.

-Our experience is reminiscent of how the award-winning documentary Icarus began as a film about doping in sports, but transformed into something much bigger than it originally sought out to do.
+Our experience is reminiscent of how the award-winning documentary Icarus began as a film about doping in sports but transformed into something much bigger than it originally sought to do.

-So, a piece of advice: Will yourself to change and adapt with your story, and give it a chance to develop within itself.
-I’m convinced by deciding upon following an honorable approach, we have opened the door into screening at many festivals.
+So, a piece of advice: Will yourself to change and adapt to your story, and give it a chance to develop within itself.
+I’m convinced by deciding upon following an honorable approach, we have opened the door to screening at many festivals.
 We were even nominated in a few, and won an Audience Choice award for Best Picture!

 Of course, none of it would have been possible without our team.

 DOCUMENTARY RULE 2: FINDING YOUR TEAM OF SCALLYWAGS